Try Acupuncture for Natural Healing

 Never.
 A licensed acupuncturist should never give out injections of any kind and should never perform any type of treatment using a hypodermic needle.
 If you need to have an injection of any kind, such as a vitamin injection or a glucose shot, contact your medical doctor.
 Although an acupuncturist is highly skilled at inserting acupuncture needles into the skin, they are not trained to insert hypodermic needles into the skin or to give injections.

 Yes.
 Acupuncture is very often part of a comprehensive treatment plan including multiple providers.
-For instance, acupuncture may help someone with pain relief during the acute stages of their injuries, while undergoing chiropractic care or physical therapy to treat other injuries or address the same injury in a complementary way.
+For instance, acupuncture may help someone with pain relief during the acute stages of their injuries, while undergoing chiropractic care, naturopathic medicine, or physical therapy to treat other injuries or address the same injury in a complementary way.
 Your provider can talk with you about your treatment options.

 If you want more information about our acupuncture treatments, please call the our office at 541-484-5777.